oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/scheduling-work/_index.md

 6. Click **Save**.

-7. Repeat to add another type of constraint, if necessary.
+7.  **Optional**: Repeat to add another type of constraint, if necessary.

     Each Work Manager can contain only one constraint of each type.